ukhanseecs/dsa-evaluation-task-2/README.md

-# dsa-evaluation-task-2
+# DSA Evaluation Task 2

-this repository contains the solution code and explanation for dsa evaluation question # 2.
+This repository contains the solution code and explanation for DSA evaluation question #2.

 ## Getting Started